Syntax Guide

 - b.js- Example 2:

-This Pipeline will be executed when the modified file list includes files with the js extension.
-Here, **/*.js matches all js extension files in subdirectories, and *.js matches all js extension files in the root directory.
+When the modified file list contains files with js extension, this Pipeline will execute.
+Where **/*.js matches all js extension files in all subdirectories, *.js matches all js extension files in the root directory.

 ifModify: